joewadk/BTT-FinalProject/README.md

 ![](https://github.com/joewadk/BTT-FinalProject/blob/master/gif/btt.gif)

 # BTT Final Project
 Hello!
 As part of the final lab assignment for Break Through Tech AI's Machine Learning Course, I analyzed a given dataset, the AirBnB Listings data set, in order to best approximate the best listing for a user based on the location, price, and number of total rooms the user asks for.
 This was done over Jupyter Notebook, so be sure to run each cell chronologically.
+This model has been evaluated to have an R2 value of .90577, so it is fairly accurate.
 # Technologies I Used
 This project utilized a mix of unsupervised and supervised learning to get the best listings for the user.
 I had filtered formatted my listings based on relevant features, then summed up all rooms as a total rooms feature.
 I would then use unsupervised supervised, in particular K means clusters, in order to filter listings based on location, room number, and pricing.
 I would then use One Hot Encoding as well as Random Forest Regression to then rank my listings based on the review score ratings and the review score value (user Sentiment).
 # Future Considerations